chains-project/GoSurf/README.md

 # run_capslock.py

 ## Overview
-`run_capslock.py` is a Python script designed to analyze capabilities within an entire Go module installed on your system.
+`run_capslock.py` analyzes capabilities within an entire Go module installed on your system.
 It utilizes the Capslock tool, natively used for analyzing one package or a list of packages.
 However, `run_capslock.py` extends this functionality by automatically identifying all packages within a Go module and their respective locations.
 Subsequently, it executes the Capslock tool on these packages.

 Additionally, the repository includes analysis results for various popular Go modules.